 (AKA Colin’s Gear Guide)

-2018 was an amazing year for tech.
+2021 was an amazing year for tech.
 There were a lot of revolutionary advances in the areas of Photo, Video and Creative tech.
-(Its actually Jan 01 2019 when you read this.)
 I wanted to share all my favorite products of the year.
 Kind of a Colin Smith’s creative tech roundup kind of thing.
 There are some that I included last year, that are in here again, Why?
 Because some are so good

 Now, the criteria for this isn’t just a bunch of things I’ve seen other people use.
 This is tech so good, I actually own and use everyday.
 There were some products that didn’t make the grade, which I returned or they are gathering dust somewhere.
 When I replace a piece of gear, I usually research and test many options before adopting it.
 Full disclosure, some of these were given to me and others I purchased myself.
 If it’s not the best of class I’m not including it, even if it was given to me, so this isn’t a sponsored post, its my unbiased opinion.
 (Ill add a little asterisk * by the products given to me, so that you know).
 Most of these I have reviewed throughout this year and I’ll link to those reviews.

 This is purely my opinion and based on my hands-on experience.
 Yes, there will be “what about xyz products?” and these might not be included because I haven’t had hands on experience with them, so I won’t make blind recommendations.
 For example, I’ve never used a Nikon camera, so I can’t tell you how great or terrible they are.
 I’m mainly a Mac user, so I can’t talk about all the amazing Windows laptops (Although I do use Windows Desktop systems in my workflow as well as Mac).
 I think you get the idea, so please don’t fill up the comments with “what about” posts 🙂